Breder.org

 lsblk shows each partition correctly mounted to their mountpoints

-5. Bootstraping the persistent Arch Linux installation
+5. Bootstrapping the persistent Arch Linux installation

 We can now bootstrap the actual Arch Linux installation that will go into your computer by running the following command.